Contrasting Urban One (UONEK) and Its Rivals

 |2.48

-As a group, “Radio broadcasting stations” companies have a potential upside of 32.09%.
-Given Urban One’s rivals higher possible upside, analysts clearly believe Urban One has less favorable growth aspects than its rivals.
+As a group, “Radio broadcasting stations” companies have a potential upside of 37.68%.
+Given Urban One’s competitors higher probable upside, analysts plainly believe Urban One has less favorable growth aspects than its competitors.

-This table compares Urban One and its rivals revenue, earnings per share and valuation.
+This table compares Urban One and its competitors’ net margins, return on equity and return on assets.

 |Urban One